tompickering-aur/Practice/A1/airbnb_ldn/README.md

 Date downloaded: 09/06/2026

 ## Prerequisites
-Download data from airbnb and save in drive in folder named: Colab Folder.
+Download data from airbnb and save in drive in folder named: Colab Notebooks.
 Give access to drive from code

 ## Installation